 Next, over the same distance, work out the height change by subtracting the lowest contour value from the highest.

 Now you have a height and distance.
 Divide vertical height by horizontal distance to give a slope steepness.
 This can be expressed in different ways:

-1 meter climb for 10 meters travel
+1 metre climb for 10 metres travel

 Are a rule of thumb, anything over 15% is steep for cars and road cycling, over 25% is a tough walk in either direction.
 Remember that the slope will not be totally constant, so parts are likely to be far steeper than others.